Dr-Dong/MetaStan/Tips.md

 output: html_document
 ---

-- Ironically, the cleanup (or cleanup.win on Windows) script — which is executed if you do R CMD build or R CMD INSTALL --preclean — calls tools/make_cpp, which creates src/include/models.hpp.
+- Tthe cleanup (or cleanup.win on Windows) script — which is executed if you do R CMD build or R CMD INSTALL --preclean — calls tools/make_cpp, which creates src/include/models.hpp.

 - Do not mess with make.cpp.R fle!